tonyscottpage/site/_posts/2014-09-09-four-principles.markdown

 ---
 layout: post
-title:  Four Principles to "Shake Your Windows and Rattle Your Walls"
+title:  Four Principles to Shake Your Windows and Rattle Your Walls!
 date:   2014-09-09 17:26
 tags:
 image: